 - High or low maternal serum alpha-fetoprotein screen

 - Mother of any age requesting prenatal testing

-In addition to cytogenetic studies, an amniotic fluid alpha-fetoprotein (AF-AFP) assay can also be performed to potentially detect neural tube defects or other developmental failures of body wall closure, such as gastroschisis.
+In addition to cytogenetic studies, an amniotic fluid alpha-fetoprotein (AF-AFP) assay with reflex to acetylcholinesterase (AChE) can also be performed to potentially detect neural tube defects or other developmental failures of body wall closure, such as gastroschisis.

 Analysis is performed on cultured cells.

 A minimum of 15 metaphases from 15 colonies are examined and 3 karyotypes are prepared.

 - 20-30 ml unspun amniotic fluid in sterile, plastic, screw-top tubes